cogini/multi-env-deploy/README.md

 Redis or Memcached, Elasticsearch, CDN for static assets, SSL, S3 buckets, encryption.
 They need logging, metrics, and alerting.

-They run in an autoscaling group and use a CI/CD pipeline to handle blue/green deployment.
+They run in an autoscaling group or ECS and use a CI/CD pipeline to handle blue/green deployment.
 They need to run in multiple environments: dev, staging, prod, demo, with slight differences for each.
 They have some weird things to integrate with partners.

 This framework handles all that :-)